Skip to content

 • DataFrame

-DataFrame with index as MultiIndex[object_name, component_type_name, subcomponent_type_name, start_date] and columns as the frequencies.
-Component model and subcomponent model will also be available in the columns.
+DataFrame with columns: object_name, component_type_name, subcomponent_type_name, start_date, and the frequency columns.
+Component model and subcomponent model will also be available as columns.

 start_date indicates when the frequencies started to be valid.